Lighthouse Public Affairs, LLC

-Rich has been an active volunteer over the last 20 years on behalf of an array of non-profit causes.
-Of particular note are his efforts on behalf of Town School for Boys, where he serves as a trustee; SPUR, San Francisco Bay Area Planning and Urban Research Association, which he serves as a director; Cypress Lawn and the Cypress Lawn Heritage Foundation, where he serves as Chairman of the Board and Vice Chairman, respectively; The Guardsmen, for which he formerly served as a director; Francisco Park Conservancy, where he sits on the Capital Campaign Committee; At the Crossroads, where he sits on the capital campaign Advisory Board and assists with fundraising; and UCSF’s Pediatric Epilepsy Center for which he has also raised significant private funding.
+Rich has been an active volunteer over the last two decades for an array of non-profit causes.
+Of particular note are his efforts on behalf of Town School for Boys, where he serves as a trustee; SPUR, where he serves as a director; Cypress Lawn and the Cypress Lawn Heritage Foundation, where he serves as Chairman of the Board and Vice Chairman, respectively; The Guardsmen, for which he formerly served as a director; Francisco Park Conservancy, where he sits on the Capital Campaign Committee; At the Crossroads, where he sits on the Capital Campaign Advisory Board and assists with fundraising; and UCSF’s Pediatric Epilepsy Center for which he has also raised significant private funding.